 The Tripod Mount

-The tripod mount is very important for a 4X5 camera.
+The tripod mount is very important for a 4X5 field camera.
 It is important for any type of large format film camera.
-A 4X5 film camera is fairly heavy takes a lot of work to compose and focus a shot well.
-Film is expensive and it is important to take your time during this process.
+A 4X5 film camera is heavy, therefore it takes heavy duty tripod set up to hold the camera steady.
+A lot of work goes into composing and focusing a shot well.
+Film is expensive, and it is important to take your time during this process and make sure the camera isn’t moving during an exposure.
 This is where a good steady tripod comes into the mix.
-I discuss more about tripods and their importance in a future post.
-By the way I probably have a half dozen or so tripods and use most of them for different situations.
+Tripods and their importance is for a future post.
+Remember when looking at the tripod mount of a large format camera, you know what the thread size is.
+Unlike modern digital cameras, these older cameras didn’t always have a standard thread size.
+Therefore, you might need an adapter for your tripod setup.

 The Film Holder